mopidy/mopidy/docs/config.rst

     Setting the config value to blank leaves the audio mixer volume unchanged.
     For the software mixer blank means 100.

-.. confval:: audio/mixer_track

-    Audio mixer track to use.

-    Name of the mixer track to use.
-If this is not set we will try to find the master output track.
-As an example, using ``alsamixer`` you would typically set this to ``Master`` or ``PCM``.

 .. confval:: audio/output

     Audio output to use.